LevinJ/cluttered_mnist_sequence/README.md

 # Final Result

-This implementation of FFN-SPN model achieves word accuracy of 98.26%, successfully reproduced the paper result (98%).
+This implementation of FFN-SPN model achieves character accuracy of 98.26%, successfully reproduced the paper result (98%).

 Here the training and evaluation accuracy chart.